cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## External arrays

 External arrays are explicitly declared and are allocated on the [heap](#heap) similarly to other external variables.
-The array size is specified when declaring the array, but Mindcode again doesn't check bounds when accessing external arrays in any way.
+The array size is specified when declaring the array.
 Accessing an element outside the bounds of an external array may cause other elements or variables stored on the heap to be accessed instead.

+When the [`error-reporting` compiler option](SYNTAX-5-OTHER.markdown#option-error-reporting) is set to some other value than `none`, Mindcode generates runtime checks using the metod specified by the compiler option to detect out-of-bounds array accesses.

 As external arrays are stored in memory blocks, they can only hold numeric values.